 The double-edged sword of social media

-In this line, a misstep on social media can be very costly for brands, with poor customer service being amplified on social media 2x more compared to good service experiences.
+A misstep can be very costly for brands, with poor customer service being amplified online 2x more compared to good service experiences.
 In addition, it take twelve positive experiences to make up for one unresolved negative experience, writes fan experience expert and consultant Ruby Newell-Legner in her book Understanding Customers.

 On the flip side, a trail of positive comments can lead to exponentially positive social endorsement.
 It’s well known that social media has an amplifying effect, both in a positive as well as a negative direction.
 But in our analysis, we were surprised to discover that for the fast food industry, the positive outweighs the negative, with people being 1.9x more likely to share love for a QSR brand on an ad than to badmouth it.